OptimalSlope/manual/_pages/Tutorials/Workflow.md

 This step explains how to import an OptimalSlope block model export into Datamine.
 The workflow is split into two parts:

-- Import the main block geometry and save it as `Block_Model_XYZ`.
+- Import the main block geometry and save it with a clear base-model name, for example `Block_Model_XYZ`.
-- Import the OptimalSlope slope-angle output and combine it with the original model using `ADDMOD`.
+- Import the OptimalSlope slope-angle output, save it with a clear slope-model name, and combine it with the original model using `ADDMOD`.

 <div class="os-note" markdown="1">
 <strong>Input files:</strong> The CSV should contain the block dimensions, block centre coordinates, and any extra attributes such as density, grade, rock type, lithology, or slope angle.